Joan Straumanis

 Inspected, evaluated study abroad programs in Scotland, England and Ireland; Kenyon College, 1985.

-Sabbatical: Visiting Research Professor of Philosophy, University of Bristol, England, 1980.
+Sabbatical: Visiting Research Professor of Philosophy, University of Bristol, 1980.

 Colombia Inspected, evaluated study abroad program, Bogota, Great Lakes Colleges Association, 1984.

-Turkey Leader of 28-person month-long study travel course (archeology, history); Denison University, 1973.
+Turkey Leader of 28-person month-long travel course (archeology, history); Denison University, 1973.

 PERSONAL INTERNATIONAL TRAVEL